google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 Thus,
 our shader still might be triggering a driver bug.

-> Spoiler: the shader does indeed trigger a SwiftShader bug but our point is that, in general, we try to be careful.
+> Spoiler: the bug really _is_ in SwiftShader but our point is that, in general, we try to be careful.
 We do not assume that our tools are bug-free.